Redbridge School Streets

 We have introduced Redbridge School Streets as part of our plans for a safer and greener Redbridge.
 We want to:

 - reduce levels of air pollution around our schools

 - help protect children from traffic at the school gate

 - encourage more children to walk and cycle to school

-Redbridge School Streets mean vehicle traffic is banned from entering School Street zones and travelling past schools at the schools' start and finish times during term time only.
+Redbridge School Streets mean vehicle traffic is banned from entering School Street zones and travelling past schools at the schools' start and finish times, during term time only.
 Vehicles within the School Streets zone can exit the School Streets zone without penalty, at any time, even during the restricted period.

 Fairlop Primary School is located in Colvin Gardens, Ilford, IG6 2LH.

 The vehicle prohibition operates on Colvin Gardens between the junction with Greenwood Gardens and its junction with Tomswood Hill.
 This is because the entrance to the school is located on Colvin Gardens.